 Can you use your perspective as a parent to help the governing board understand a parent's viewpoint?
 This will help the governors to make good decisions and maintain a link with the parent community.

-Paul Hepworth - parent of a child in Year 4.
+Mr Ramazan Iskir: Parent of a child in Year 2

-- To bring a parental perspective to the issues discussed – you're not there to speak 'on behalf' of the parent body
+- To bring a parental perspective to the issues discussed – they're not there to speak 'on behalf' of the parent body

-- You have the same rights as every other governor on the board
+- They have the same rights as every other governor on the board

 What do parent governors do?